 CENTRAL HUMANISM HUB

-Let's be quite clear at the outset: the fundamental issue for planet Earth is the human population explosion.
-Unbridled procreation is the root cause of many of humanity's troubles.
+Let's be quite clear at the outset: the fundamental issue for planet Earth, without a shadow of doubt, is the human population explosion.
+Reproduction is the root of all evil.
 People who produce many children are not only ensuring a dismal future for their own offspring, but for everybody else's too.
 And the fundamental issues for the citizens of any relatively wealthy, liberated nation are (in broad terms) health and security.
 In fact, these are arguably the chief concerns of every normal person on this planet.
 In the near future (10-50 years?) their importance is likely to increase dramatically as the effects of global warming set in, regional over-population hits critical limits and our leaders find themselves battling to contain the ensuing socio-economic disruption.
-Healthwise, getting superbugs under control is likely to become a dominant challenge, while the security of our shores will always be threatened by new techniques in warfare and the rising tide of raving lunatics.
-Regardless of physical realities, however, there’s a high risk of sudden economic collapse in the near future due to the instability of the financial fairyland on which the world has become dependent, and exacerbated by the global debt crisis, especially the enormous debts carried by the USA.
-Such a catastrophe would inevitably lead to social instability if not total anarchy in many countries, with a heightened risk of devastating warfare.
+Healthwise, getting superbugs under control will very soon become a dominant challenge, while the security of our shores will always be threatened by new techniques in warfare and the rising tide of raving lunatics and crime.
+Regardless of physical realities, however, there’s a high risk of sudden economic catastrophe at any time in the near future, due to the instability of the financial fairyland on which the world has become dependent.
+This would inevitably lead to social instability if not total anarchy in many countries.
 Compared with these concerns, much of what follows might seem academic, if not redundant.

 "Central Humanism" is a convenience label, serving no other purpose than to signify the broad "philosophy" outlined in these pages.
 It does not name any organisation or discrete group of people, nor does it stand for any neat definition or fixed set of affirmations.
 Central Humanism is supposed to combine a love of truth, nature and humanity with a common-sense approach to ethics, but of course not everyone will see it that way.

 The bedrock of Central Humanism is meaningfulness (in everything we speak and write).
-A statement that is meaningless can be neither true nor false, so it would be pointless arguing about it:- meaningfulness is a pre-requisite for rational thought.
-Since meaningless or nonsensical names and descriptions don't convey any consistent concept, there's little sense in asking whether the entities supposedly denoted by them actually exist.
-This theme has application in areas such as religion (see #9).
+A statement that is meaningless can be neither true nor false, so it would be pointless arguing about it.
+Meaningfulness is a pre-requisite for rational thought: since meaningless or nonsensical names and descriptions don't convey any consistent concept, there's little sense in asking whether the entities supposedly denoted by them actually exist.

-Regrettably Central Humanism - at least in the casual presentation of the topic on this website - may be destined to share the unwarranted stigma of "belief" with most other accounts of humanism.
-However, one of the in-house objectives of Central Humanism is to develop a sound philosophical basis for its agenda.
-A necessary prelude to this endeavour would be to clarify the differences between truth, myth and nonsense (some of the philosophy pages on this site aim to do just that) - because if we seek a sensible philosophy of life we must at least be rid of the last two.
+One of the in-house objectives of Central Humanism is to develop a sound philosophical basis for its agenda.
+A necessary prelude to this endeavour would be to clarify the differences between truth, myth and nonsense - because if we seek a sensible philosophy of life we must at least be rid of the last two.
 Our leading principle of thought and communication should be: let’s do our best to call a spade a spade and keep the goblins out.
 This principle calls for common sense, self-integrity and directness of thought and speech, but excludes the more radical belief of many humanists and rationalists that true knowledge can only be acquired systematically, using scientific method and logical analysis (see #6, paragraph 3).
 Nor is humanism in general free from deep-seated, pernicious and self-defeating prejudices, many of them originating in Christianity.
 The reluctance of many humanists to take on board inconvenient truths is totally at odds with their professed rationalism.

 Moreover in one important respect Central Humanism departs radically from other forms of the humanist philosophy, namely in its contention, which it holds to be a remarkably obvious and undeniable truth, that people are not all equally human, in any socially, morally, or intellectually relevant sense - indeed in any sense at all other than certain aspects of genetic make-up and the resultant physical attributes (those which are used to define the species).
 This observation and its consequences might lead some to conclude that Central Humanism is not a humanist philosophy at all and should go by some other name.
 In that case perhaps they should reconsider what it means to be a human being, as distinct from, say, a rat or an automaton; and why they respect the values they do; and whether they would prefer the fabric of society to be woven from unassailable truths or to depend precariously on illusion, myths and absurdities.
 Hopefully these questions will often arise whilst reading the following pages.